This is a big old classic style action blockbuster from 1996. It was a major deal back in the day thanks to cutting edge special effects. Let’s rock!

 One of the much-hyped scenes was, in fact, below.
 We remember it appearing in all the trailers at the time.
 Moo.

 So, the main problem for the film is it’s rather repetitive at times.
-And generally ignores how nature really works to spice up the show.
+And generally ignores how nature really works.

 Tornadoes don’t have a mind of their own.
 And they don’t magnetically surge in towards individuals in the name of narrative development.